Best VPN for Steam 2023: Play Blocked Games?

 Even if Steam doesn't lock your account, there's no guarantee that changing your virtual location will bring any benefits.
 New methods of sniffing out VPN usage are constantly being developed and implemented.
 For example, when buying a game, you'll need to use a payment method from that location.
 This isn't difficult to set up, but it certainly makes things trickier.

 Games are cheaper in different countries because the people living there earn less on average.
-As such, there is a certain moral dimension to changing your location from a (presumably) wealthy country to a poorer one to save a few dollars on a game.
-Also, consider that abusing the existing system can see the developer raise prices in those countries, negatively impacting the people who actually live there.
+As such, there is a certain moral dimension to changing your location from a wealthy country to a poorer one to save a few dollars on a game.
+Also, consider that abusing the existing system can cause the developer to raise prices in those countries, negatively impacting the people who actually live there.

 Some performance drawbacks

-Can a VPN Improve My Ping?
+Can a VPN Lower My Ping?

-Above, we highlighted how performance can suffer when playing a game over a VPN.
+Performance can suffer when playing a game over a VPN.
 Despite this, several VPN services claim that they actually improve your ping and gaming performance.
 So, which is correct?

 Some VPN services (like ExpressVPN) claim to be able to lower their user's pings.